sniirful/minstrel/guides/start-discord-bot.md

 	- [MacOS](#macos-1)
 ## What you'll need
 To ensure that the bot works just as intended, Minstrel is using Docker, which is a platform that allows everyone on any operating system to run the same exact programs.
 In the next sections you will learn how to install it and how to use it.

+> Please make sure that your CPU supports virtualization and that you have enabled it in your BIOS.
+Most modern computers have both by default, but a check before performing any of the following operations would be ideal or it could cause serious issues to your system.

 ## Installing prerequisites
 ### Linux
 To show how to install docker on Linux, we will make use of the [official Docker Engine installation page](https://docs.docker.com/engine/install/ubuntu/).
 For this demo, we're going to use Ubuntu as a reference since it's what most people will use, but on the left you can find a couple more distributions if needed.
 If yours doesn't appear on that list, please refer to the documentation of your distribution in order to install Docker and skip to the next step.